-Are self employed or own your own business?
+Are you self-employed or own your own business?
 Been told you can’t qualify for a mortgage?
 Get a second opinion by getting a complimentary mortgage rate quote for your purchase or refinance today!

 The first question you would want to ask yourself is how is this lender able to do something that others cannot?
 Mortgage lenders don’t have a monopoly on the market all mortgage money comes from the same place with the exception of folio lenders which are usually local banks and credit unions who have niche products but still have ability to repay requirements which still requires full income documentation.

-Following is the traditional list at the minimum, approved lender would request of you when determining whether or not to approve you for a mortgage.
+The following is the traditional list at the minimum an approved lender would request of you when determining whether or not to approve you for a mortgage: